Registration / Re-registration

 ONLINE REGISTRATION

-• If you were not enrolled in the 2024–2025 academic yearand went through the admissions process (eCandidat, Parcoursup, MonMaster), please log in to the first-time registration application (Primoweb).
+- If you were not enrolled in 2025–2026and went through the admissions process (eCandidat, Parcoursup, MonMaster), please log in to the initial registration application (Primoweb).

-• If you were already enrolled at UM for the 2024–2025 academic yearand would like to re-enroll, please log in to the re-enrollment application using yourUM IT account (ENT).
+- If you were already enrolled at UM for the 2025–2026 academic yearand would like to re-enroll, log in to the re-enrollment application using yourUM IT account (ENT).

-• If you were not enrolled in the 2024–2025 academic year and are involved in a specific process—such as studying in France, transferring, or an apprenticeship—please contact the relevantfaculty (UFR), school, or institute.
+- If you were not enrolled in 2025–2026 and are part of a specific process—such as studying in France, transferring, or an apprenticeship—please contact the relevantFaculty (UFR), School, or Institute.

-• If you would like to enroll in an institutional degree program (DE/DU/DIU), please contact the relevantfaculty (UFR), school, or institute.
+- If you would like to enroll in a university diploma (DU/DIU), please contact the relevantfaculty (UFR), school, or institute.

-Before registering, please review the registration guidelines (schedule, list of required documents, etc.) on the registration page of the relevant Faculty (UFR)/School or Institute.
+Before registering, please review the registration guidelines (schedule, list of required documents, etc.) on the registration page for the relevant Faculty (UFR), School, or Institute.

 Tutoring